OPEC pushing Russia to support big oil cut amid coronavirus

 By Rania El Gamal, Alex Lawler and Olesya Astakhova

-VIENNA, March 4 (Reuters) - Saudi Arabia and other OPEC members were seeking to win support from Russia on Wednesday to joint them in new additional oil output cuts to prop up prices which have tumbled by a fifth this year because of the coronavirus outbreak.
+VIENNA, March 4 (Reuters) - Saudi Arabia and other OPEC members were seeking to win support from Russia on Wednesday to join them in additional oil output cuts in a bid to prop up prices which have tumbled by a fifth this year because of the coronavirus outbreak.

+Two OPEC sources told Reuters talks were focussing on an additional cut in excess of 1 million barrels per day (bpd) on top of existing curbs agreed by OPEC and its allies since January.
+Russia has been resisting the extra measure.

+"OPEC hopes for a cut bigger than 1 million but the challenge is still Russia," another OPEC source said.
-A technical panel of several representatives from OPEC states, Russia and other producers recommended on Tuesday cutting output by between 0.6-1.0 million barrels per day (bpd) during the second quarter only.

-It also recommended that existing cuts of 2.1 million bpd by the group known as OPEC+, which meets in Vienna this week, be extended until the end of 2020.
+A panel of several representatives from OPEC states, Russia and other producers recommended on Tuesday cutting output by 600,000 to 1 million bpd only in the second quarter and said existing cuts of 2.1 million bpd by the group known as OPEC+ should be extended to the end of 2020.

-Russia has so far signalled it might be willing to agree to extending existing cuts, which expire in March, but might find it difficult to sign up to deeper cuts.

-"OPEC hopes for a cut bigger than 1 million but the challenge is still Russia," an OPEC source said.
-Two other sources confirmed talks were now focusing on additional cuts in excess of 1 million bpd.

-Saudi Energy Minister Prince Abdulaziz bin Salman met his Russian counterpart Alexander Novak on Wednesday.
-The Joint Ministerial Monitoring Committee (JMMC), comprising a handful of OPEC and non-OPEC ministers, will convene in Vienna on Wednesday.
+Russia has indicated that it backed an extension, but the two OPEC sources said Moscow was reluctant to agree to deeper cuts even after talks on Wednesday between Saudi Energy Minister Prince Abdulaziz bin Salman and Russia's Alexander Novak.

 The Saudi and Russian ministers have made no public statements so far since arriving to Vienna.